jiaheng-guo/jiaheng-guo.github.io/_pages/cv.md

   * CUDA
 * Cook
   * Baked Potato, Beef with Tomato, Scrambled Eggs, Boiled Water, etc.
-  * The Ultimate Secret: Add more ingredients
+  * The Ultimate Secret: You should add more ingredients
 * Pet Sitting
   * I gave my parents' cat a lot of food and it gained a lot of weight
   * Cats love ice cream